nanvel/blog/2017/11/trading.md

 Other bots could trade based on TA indicators, news, etc. They are just adding to the retail traders crowd.

 ## TA

+> A technician is someone who cuts right to the chase and studies actual prices and behavior
+> instead of puzzling over the causes of prices and behavior like everyone else.
+>
+> John Brown

 ### Phases